 The cause of canker sores is unknowned, in time, stress and tissue injury has been discovered to be the primary reason for simple canker sore.
 Some foods such as citrus and acidic food can trigger canker sores and intensify the pain and irritation.
 Toothbrush braces and dental dentures can also get worse the condition.
 Complex canker sore, can be credited to an underlying health condition.
 This condition might consist of, weak immune system, nutritional issue (vitamin B-12 deficiency) or gastrointestinal track disease such as celiac disease.

 For minor canker sore, easy solution possibly done.
-The sore might after a week disappear on their own even without needing to treat them.
+The tiny white bumps on gums caused by canker sore might after a week disappear on their own even without needing to treat them.
 Otherwise for large, relentless and really painful sores that cannot disappear immediate medical attention may be needed.
 Nonprescription and prescription items such as pastes, creams and gels can be helpful when applied to specific sores.
 You should attempt Benzocaine, Hydrogen peroxide or Fluocinonide (Fluonex, Lonide and Vanos).

 2. Small white bumps on gums herpes